Calculations of Di-Hadron Production via Two-Photon Processes in Relativistic Heavy-Ion Collisions: Summary

 \section{Summary}

-Using the Equivalent Photon Approximation, we calculated baseline cross sections for exclusive \(\pi^{+}\pi^{-}\), \(K^{+}K^{-}\), and \(p\bar p\) production in \(\sqrt{s_{NN}}=200\;\text{GeV}\) Au+Au ultra-peripheral collisions, incorporating Woods–Saxon photon fluxes, impact-parameter–dependent hadronic-suppression and Coulomb-excitation probabilities, and STAR kinematic cuts.
-The predicted yields fall at the \(\mu\text{b}\) level with a clear hierarchy \(\sigma_{\pi^{+}\pi^{-}}>\sigma_{K^{+}K^{-}}\gg\sigma_{p\bar p}\), and the transverse-momentum spectrum of di-hadron pair peaks sharply below 0.15 GeV/\(c\).
-These results provide the unified reference for di-hadron two-photon production in heavy-ion collisions, offering immediate benchmarks for upcoming STAR measurements and a sensitive probe of photon-virtuality effects beyond the dilepton sector.
+Using the Equivalent Photon Approximation, we calculated baseline cross sections for exclusive \(\pi^{+}\pi^{-}\), \(K^{+}K^{-}\), and \(p\bar p\) production in \(\sqrt{s_{NN}}=200\;\text{GeV}\) Au+Au and \(\sqrt{s_{NN}}=5.36\;\text{TeV}\) Pb+Pb ultra-peripheral collisions, incorporating photon fluxes based on EPA, impact-parameter–dependent hadronic-suppression and Coulomb-excitation probabilities, and STAR/LHC kinematic cuts.
+The predicted yields are at the \(\mu\text{b}\) level for Au+Au and at the mb level for Pb+Pb, with a clear hierarchy \(\sigma_{\pi^{+}\pi^{-}}\gg\sigma_{K^{+}K^{-}}\gg\sigma_{p\bar p}\).
+In both systems, the transverse-momentum spectrum of the di-hadron pair peaks sharply below \(0.15~\mathrm{GeV}/c\).
+Within the kinematic region relevant to our study, the transverse-momentum spectra exhibit a consistent ordering in their peak positions: the \( \pi^+\pi^- \) channel peaks at the lowest transverse momentum, followed by \( K^+K^- \), and finally \( p\bar{p} \).
+These results provide a unified reference for di-hadron two-photon production in heavy-ion collisions, offering immediate benchmarks for upcoming STAR and LHC measurements.